jstakun/jdg-labs/projects/lab7-solution/README.md

 ...
 }
 ```
+## JBoss Data Virtualization setup

-6. Connect with JBoss Data Virtualization to remote Data Grid to query for transactions.
+1. TODO Connect with JBoss Data Virtualization to remote Data Grid to query for transactions.